Aram Nalbandyan: Biography

 In 1931 a new Institute of Chemical Physics (ICP) was created in Leningrad (Saint Petersburg).
-The position of the chief of Institute was assigned to N.N.
-Semenov, the disciple of the academician A. F. Ioffe.
-Semenov, the future Nobel prize winner, had big plans for developing science at his institute.
+The position of the chief of Institute was assigned to Nikolay Semyonov, the disciple of the academician A. F. Ioffe.
+Semyonov, the future Nobel prize winner, had big plans for developing science at his institute.
 To carry out these plans he decided to involve young talented graduates from other cities of the USSR.
 From the Yerevan State University, Aram Nalbandyan was chosen to go to Leningrad where he joined the group of highly motivated young scientists.

 Nalbandyan's research was dedicated to the studies of the kinetics and mechanism of branched chain reactions.
 Between 1931 and 1950 he investigated in detail the mechanism of oxidation of hydrogen as an example of a branched chain reaction.
 The collected experimental data and its careful theoretical processing became a brilliant proof of the main principles of the theory of the branched chain reactions that were formulated by N.N.
-Semenov.
+Semyonov.

 On the basis of his experimental and theoretical research, Nalbandyan obtained his Candidate (1935) and Doctoral (1943) degrees.

 During World War II, the Institute of Chemical Physics was relocated from Leningrad to the city of Kazan.
 There, while his wife Bella L. Nalbandyan (Sinaeva) worked as a Medical Chief of the Army Hospital, Nalbandyan studied methods of production of explosives and their characteristics.
 For his achievements he was awarded with the medal for Heroic Labor During the Great Patriotic War (1946).